emberjs/ember.js/guides/11-glossary.md

 ## Handle

-A handle is a unique integer identifier is assigned to external objects referred to in templates (such as helpers, other components, etc).
+A handle is a unique integer identifier assigned to external objects referred to in templates (such as helpers, other components, etc).

 The integer is encoded as operands in the compiled [bytecode](#bytecode).
 At run